crate/crate-python/docs/query.rst

     ...     {"q": "Quasar"})

-The client converts the ``%(name)s`` placeholders to ``$N`` positional markers before sending the query to CrateDB, so no server-side changes are required.
+The client converts the ``%(name)s`` placeholders to ``$N`` positional markers before sending the query to CrateDB.

 Bulk inserts
 ------------